jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## XIV Amendment

-*Fourteenth* Amendment:
+*Fourteenth Amendment*:

 - Section 5
 - **The Congress shall have power to enforce, by appropriate legislation, the provisions of this article.**

-## Effect of XIV
+## Impact of the 14th Amendment

+- **National Definition of Citizenship:**
-> - By declaring that “all persons born or naturalized in the United
+  - The 14th Amendment declared that “all persons born or naturalized in the United States” were citizens, offering a national definition of citizenship.
->   States” were “citizens of the United States and of the State wherein
+  - It confirmed that Black individuals were citizens of the United States.
->   they reside,” the amendment at long last offered a national
->   definition of citizenship and confirmed that Blacks were indeed
->   citizens.
-> - Since most congressional Republicans -\>- whatever their personal
->   beliefs -\>- were convinced that northern whites would not support
+- **Oblique Approach to Enfranchisement:**
->   the outright enfranchisement of Blacks, the amendment took an
+  - Recognizing the challenge of enfranchising Blacks directly, the amendment took an indirect approach.
->   oblique approach
->   - any state that denied the right to vote to a portion of its male
+  - It stipulated that any state denying the vote to a portion of its male citizens would face a reduction in Congressional representation.
->     citizens would have its representation in Congress (and thus the
->     Electoral College) reduced in proportion to the percentage of
->     citizens excluded

-## What was left out of the 14th
+## What Was Left Out of the 14th Amendment

+- **State Authority for Racial Barriers:**
-> - The amendment tacitly recognized the *right of individual states* to
+  - The amendment tacitly acknowledged the right of individual states to create racial barriers.
->   **create racial barriers**
+- **Exclusion of Women:**
-> - The use of the word male constituted a de facto recognition of the
->   legitimacy of excluding women from electoral politics
+  - The use of the word “male” in the amendment implicitly recognized the legitimacy of excluding women from electoral politics.
+- **Fierce Opposition:**
-> - The *Fourteenth* Amendment was fiercely opposed by President
->   Johnson, white Southerners, and northern Democrats
+  - The 14th Amendment faced strong opposition from President Johnson, white Southerners, and northern Democrats.

 ## New appetite for Black enfranchisement